9/9

 Can I Take Photos of Flowers at a Funeral

-• When you take the photos in the context of the flow or the service
+• When are you planning to take the photos during the service?

 Capturing Memories